sergioverde90/spring-cloud-dataflow/README.md

 * We need a Sink, to persist or output the data.
 * We need a running Kafka broker.
 In the example we deploy Kafka as Docker container

+# START KAFKA
+Start Kafka as a Docker container.
+You can follow [this respository](https://github.com/sergioverde90/dockerfiles/tree/master/kafka)

 # START DEPLOYER AND SHELL
 From local-server project:
 ```bash